AnthonyMastrean/anthonymastrean.github.com/source/_posts/2014-06-09-what-type-of-reviews-do-you-practice.markdown

 ## Team Review

-At most of my enteprise jobs, the only practice formally enforced was code review.
+At most of my enteprise jobs, the only practice formally enforced was [code review][^6].
 There never was much informal review.
 Folks would occassionally ask for a "desk check" or the like.
 We often used separate repository browser tools (a popular one is [Crucible][3]) that support discussion over diffs, workflow (open, in-progress, completed), and integration with the issue tracker.
 In most of these places, the code was mediocre in quality and design.
 I don't know that code reviews were the cause.
 An after-coding review may point out consistency, formatting, or glaring syntactical issues, but it cannot usually improve design.

 ## Pull Request